o-k-a-y/PetSynth/README.md

-# PETSYNTH
+# PetSynth
-Restoration of the PETSYNTH software created Chiron Bramberger used on the Commodore PET to play music.
+Restoration of the PetSynth software created Chiron Bramberger used on the Commodore PET to play music.
 Help out if you have experience programming C or would like to learn!

 ## Files downloaded from the archived website: